Equilibrium thermometry in the multilevel quantum Rabi model: Computing the QFI

 derived from Eqs.~\eqref{0thorderAAbright} and \eqref{AAdarkenergies}.
 For a given $\Theta$ cutoff parameter, and $k$-th bright doublet index, we retain all $n$ integer oscillator index terms that fall below $\zeta(\Theta,k)$.
 Across all parameter sets tested, retaining terms corresponding to levels up to (and including) the first few dark manifolds was sufficient to guarantee convergence to the numerically exact QFI for our relevant temperature range.
 For the simple validation of our QFI expression, we retained energy levels in the full diagonalised model up to a much higher cutoff than in the evaluation of our formula.
 Increases to the cutoff $\Theta$ yield asymptotically slower improvements for higher temperatures while strong-coupling levels require progressively higher truncation and therefore, more computing power.
 For all methods it is also advisable to use arbitrary floating point precision to ensure accurate results at smaller temperatures.

 Figure~\ref{fig:AAverificationQFI} validates our AA methodology for computing $\mathcal{F}_T$.
-In the weak-coupling case ($g=0.8\,\omega_f$ in Fig.~\ref{fig:AAverificationQFI}(a)), the AA curve reproduces the exact result at low temperatures and begins to underestimate at the warm side, due to the truncation.
+In the weak-coupling case ($g=0.8\,\omega_f$ in Fig.~\ref{fig:AAverificationQFI}(a)), the AA curve reproduces the exact result at low temperatures but begins to underestimate it on the warm side, because the truncated partition function omits higher-energy manifolds whose larger excitation gaps become relevant once the temperature is increased.
 The leftmost peak corresponds exactly to the TLS-predicted temperature $T^*\approx0.013\,\omega_f$, set by the $n=0$ bright doublet gap $\delta^* \simeq \Lambda_{1+}^0-\Lambda^0_{1-} \approx0.054\,\omega_f$.
 The secondary bump at higher $T$ is likewise attributable to the energy difference between the primary doublet and the next bright--dark manifold, and is also reproduced.
 In both figures the intraband detuning $\varepsilon = 0.1\,\omega_a$ has no noticeable effect on the difference between the exact calculation and analytical estimate.
 In the strong coupling regime (Fig.~\ref{fig:AAverificationQFI}(b)), the formula reproduces the exact curve similarly across the useful temperature range.